NKAmapper/nsr2osm/README.md

 <code>python nsr2osm_dump.py [county]</code>

 * This program is used for generating a complete OSM file from the NSR NeTEx files, for the initial import or later inspection.
   * Creates a *nsr_current.osm* file with all stop places in Norway, or for given county.
+  * The *ROUTE* tag contains information about each route for a given stop, including operator and inbound/outbound information.
+* Mandatory input parameter:
   * Use name of county to produce OSM file for that county, e.g. "Vestfold".
   * Use "Norge" to produce OSM file for the whole country.

 ### Notes ###